Using Trusts in New Jersey to Defeat Claims of Creditors

 Keep Your Money from Creditors, Predators and the Son or Daughter in Law You Can’t Stand

 A Trust Protects Your Loved Ones Long After You’re Gone

 You’ve worked hard all your life.
-If you’re like me you’ll be damned if someone else is going to steal a lifetime of savings and income.
-But if you don’t set up the correct type of Estate plan with a trust, that is exactly what can happen.
+If you’re like me you’ll be damned if someone else is going to steal and/or misspend a lifetime of your savings and income.
+But if you don’t set up the correct type of estate plan with a trust, that is exactly what can happen.

-If your assets are to be distributed to a beneficiary outright, the beneficiary can do whatever he or she wants with these assets.
+If your estate is to be distributed to a beneficiary outright, the beneficiary can do whatever he or she wants with these funds.
 So can others.
-Your Estate and your assets are at risk from the beneficiary’s creditors, ex-spouse in a divorce action, and poor judgment.
+Your estate and your assets are at risk from the beneficiary’s creditors, ex-spouse in a divorce, and poor judgment.

 Understanding How a Trust Can and Cannot Defeat a Creditor

-So, what happens when a debtor is also the creator of a trust (settlor) or a beneficiary of either a revocable or irrevocable trust?
+So what happens when the debtor I just described is also the creator of a trust (settlor) or a beneficiary of either a revocable or irrevocable trust?
 Can a creditor pierce the trust to satisfy the debt?
 Can the debtor hide beyond the reach of the creditor(s) because of the trust?
 The answer is…it depends, so let me explain my answer.